-Cathy Yeung is the Corporate Department Chair of Latham & Watkins’ Hong Kong office and Chair of the firm’s Greater China Practice.
+Cathy Yeung is a Global Co-Chair of the Capital Markets Practice of Latham & Watkins and the Chair of the firm’s Greater China Practice.

 Ms. Yeung has an excellent reputation in advising on PRC-related corporate finance transactions, mergers and acquisitions, and public company representation.
 Her practice focuses on: